-What is the Difference Between SMT and THT?
+What is the Difference Between SMT Assembly and THT Assembly?

 Printed Circuit Board Assembly (PCBA) employs Through-Hole Technology (THT) and Surface Mount Technology (SMT).
 THT offers robust mechanical bonds, ideal for high-stress applications, whereas SMT supports efficient, high-density assemblies.
 Each method has unique advantages and limitations, impacting cost, manufacturing efficiency, and component compatibility.
 Understanding these differences is key for optimal PCB design.